 Student Welfare is of great importance when you choose to study at Southern Regional College.
 For this reason we have put in place a number of procedures and facilities to ensure your needs are met at all times.

-Please note that you WILL NOT be permitted to sit examinations or vote in the Student Union elections without your student identification card.
-Replacement cards can be obtained from your campus LRC.
-There may be a charge for replacing lost cards.
+• Please note you will not be permitted to sit examinations, obtain information on student services or vote in the Student Union elections without wearing your student identification card and lanyard.

 What is Safeguarding?